 Here is the basic coverage of a Cyber Insurance policy:

-1. Protection against data breaches – if someone goes into a system and they can then have access to just about any data in there, they are able to navigate through it.
+- Protection against data breaches – if someone accesses a system, they can have access to almost any data in it and navigate through it.

-3. General cyber attacks – this talks about ransomware, cybercrime, and all its components.
+- General cyber attacks: This discusses ransomware, cybercrime, and all its components.

-Cyber attacks that occur anywhere in the world – it’s an interesting way the cyber insurance market works because it’s a little different than a crime in a physical address.
+Cyber attacks that occur anywhere in the world are an interesting aspect of how the cyber insurance market works because they’re a little different from a crime in a physical address.
 It’s the network that is protected.
-So in a good cyber insurance policy, it’s your network regardless of where an employee may be traveling.
-They may be traveling and logging in remotely, regardless of where they are, the network is protected.
+So in a good cyber insurance policy, your network is protected regardless of where an employee may be traveling.
+They may be traveling and logging in remotely; irrespective of where they are, the network is protected.

 And as a side note, cyberattacks come from all over the world.
 So, the network must be protected regardless of where employees are.
-There are some sophisticated organizations that know they’re operating from non-extradition countries.
+Some sophisticated organizations know they’re operating from non-extradition countries.
 So that means that if they commit a crime in the United States, they are not going to be held accountable the same way because of the country they’re in.

-Depending on where these criminals physically are, US laws and regulations may not apply to them if they are caught in the act.
+Depending on their physical location, US laws and regulations may not apply to these criminals if they are caught in the act.

-It is important not only to think comprehensively about your cyber security but also to protect yourself in the best way possible.
+It is essential not only to think comprehensively about your cybersecurity but also to protect yourself in the best way possible.

 First-Party Coverage